-Then, there is Martinsville, nestled in the Virginia highlands only 10 minutes away from the North Carolina border.
+Then, there is Martinsville, nestled in the southwestern Virginia highlands.
 Just over 73,000 people live in the surrounding area, compared to the 13 million that surround the Rose Bowl and the L.A.
 Memorial Coliseum.

 As recently as the 1990s, Martinsville’s place on the NASCAR schedule was not certain.
-North Wilkesboro Speedway and Rockingham Speedway, two tracks that were near Martinsville and also in small southern towns, had their races stripped away.
-From 1996-2005, the four races at those two tracks were moved to New Hampshire, Dallas, and Los Angeles, and both tracks closed their doors as a result.
+In the push for NASCAR to spread nationwide, North Wilkesboro Speedway and Rockingham Speedway — two tracks near Martinsville and also in small southern towns — had their races stripped away.
+From 1996-2005, the four races at North Wilkesboro and Rockingham were moved to New Hampshire, Dallas, and Los Angeles, and both facilities closed their doors.

 MORE THAN JUST OFFICE SUPPLIES